identity security

 Risk is not a static attribute, and it needs to be re-calculated and re-evaluated so you can make intelligent decisions for step-up and user authentication.
 We have Cisco DUO that reacts to risk-based signals at the point of authentication.

-So, these risk signals are processed in real time to detect signs of known account takeout signals.
+These risk signals are processed in real-time to detect signs of known account takeout signals.
 These signals may include Push Bombs, Push Sprays, and Fatigue attacks.
 Also, a change of location can signal high risk.
 Risk-based authentication (RBA) is usually coupled with step-up authentication.

 For example, let’s say your employees are under attack.
 RBA can detect this attack as a stuffing attack and move from a classic authentication approach to a more secure verified PUSH approach than the standard PUSH.